Waters of Change (1971, 42.30) ****/TTTTTime Machine

 Turn your Money Green

-After their debut, Act One (***½), Beggars Opera bought a Mark II Mellotron, and Virginia Scott (credited with just 'Mellotron and vocals') used it to good effect on their follow-up, Waters of Change.
-They get straight in there on lengthy opener Time Machine, with plenty of 'Tron strings to lift the piece up at relevant moments.
-The next two Mellotron tracks don't make any particularly special use of the instrument, but Silver Peacock (Intro) has a great brass part under the narration (don't ask), and Silver Peacock itself is fantastic - great song and superb 'Tron.
-The Fox finishes things off nicely in a similar vein; this is a bit of an essential for the Mellotron fan, and happens to be a damn' good album in its own right.
+After their debut, Act One (***½), Beggars Opera bought a Mark II Mellotron and Virginia Scott (credited with just 'Mellotron and vocals') used it to good effect on their follow-up, Waters of Change.
+They get straight in there on lengthy opener Time Machine, with plenty of Mellotron strings to lift the piece up at relevant moments.
+The next two Mellotron tracks don't make any particularly special use of the instrument, but Silver Peacock (Intro) has a great brass part under the narration (don't ask) and Silver Peacock itself is fantastic - great song and superb Mellotron.
+The Fox finishes things off nicely in a similar vein; this is a bit of an essential for the Mellotron fan and a fine album in its own right.

-1973's Get Your Dog Off Me! was the last Beggars Opera album to have any 'Tron input, and then, again, on only one track.
-Overall, the album's another weak mish-mash of styles, veering between the acoustic title track, the rock'n'roll of Freestyle Ladies and the folk rock of Morning Day, to name but three.
-The most notable tracks are probably Requiem, a Brian-May-(just)-before-Brian-May multi-guitar extravaganza and their excellent multiple-keyboard take on Mason Williams' Classical Gas, including some innovative Moog work and a few 'Tron string chords here and there, which would certainly have worked well elsewhere on the album, not least on the slow-burn of Open Letter, although it clearly wasn't to be.
+1973's Get Your Dog Off Me! was the last Beggars Opera album to have any Mellotronic input and then, again, on only one track.
+The album's another weak mish-mash of styles, veering between the acoustic title track, the rock'n'roll of Freestyle Ladies and the folk rock of Morning Day, to name but three.
+The most notable tracks are probably Requiem, a Brian-May-(just)-before-Brian-May multi-guitar extravaganza and their excellent multiple-keyboard take on Mason Williams' Classical Gas, including some innovative Moog work and a few Mellotron string chords here and there, which would certainly have worked well elsewhere on the album, not least on the slow-burn of Open Letter, although it clearly wasn't to be.

 Although Beggars Opera apparently never actually split up, 2007's Close to My Heart is the first release under the name for twenty-seven years, making it effectively a reformation album.
 Recorded as a trio with Virginia Scott on vocals and keys, it's a decent enough effort, several tracks fitting into a kind of modern art-rock bag, although fans of old shouldn't get too excited at the thought of a symphonic, '72 re-revisited effort.
 Better tracks include opener Secret, Passing Her and Meet Me, although I'm not sure what's going on with the weirdly punky title track.
 Criticisms?
 Some tracks sound strangely unfinished, petering out rather than actually finishing properly, while the drumming is frequently far too busy for its own good.
 Calm down, sir!